multiformats/cs-multibase/README.md

 > C# implementation of [multiformats/multibase](https://github.com/multiformats/multibase).

 As stated in the specs, multibase encoded strings are prefixed with an identifier for the base it's encoded in.
-There's a lot of [discussion going on](https://github.com/multiformats/multibase/issues) about this spec, so consider this work in progress.

-If you don't care about the multibase part, you can use the EncodeRaw/DecodeRaw methods to just encode/decode to bases without the prefix.

 ## Table of Contents